ken-power/SelfDrivingCarND-BehavioralCloning/writeup.md

 We can see from the diagram that the Nvidia model begins with an Input layer (the Input planes at the bottom of the diagram), and then has a Normalization layer.
 We are going to skip the Normalization layer in our implementation because we have already normalized the data outside of our model, as part of the image processing.
 The normalized data is then passed into a convolutional layer.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+This implied that the model was over-fitting.

-Note, we can prevent overfitting by using a dropout layer in the model.
+Note, we can prevent over-fitting by using a dropout layer in the model.
 Note, I experimented with Dropout Layers in different positions in the model at different times, and with varying dropout rates.
-Eventually, by experimenting with the hyperparameter values during training, I was able to reduce overfitting without the use of dropout layers.
+Eventually, by experimenting with the hyperparameter values during training, I was able to reduce over-fitting without the use of dropout layers.

 The `training_and_test_data()` function in [data_manager.py](vehicle_control/model/data_manager.py) manages this:
 ```python